andreas-eternach/js-image-editor/README.md

 If my children let me the time to work further on the project, then maybe in a few months a real working application will be the result.

-But feel free to experiment with the power of javascript.